Part 2 - GUI

 TerminalPanel.py

 A general operator console for TeamServer-level actions.
-Useful for hosting files for download, generating dropper for beacon delivery, install tools on the TeamServer, manage the socks5 and finaly trigger a reloadModule server side.
+Useful for hosting files for download, generating droppers for beacon delivery, installing tools on the TeamServer, managing SOCKS5, and finally triggering a server-side reloadModule.

 Its power comes from the same config-driven modularity used elsewhere in the client: the dropper and shellcode builders are populated from DropperModules.conf and ShellCodeModules.conf, so new generators show up in the panel without touching core code.